Hydromorphone: Formulations

 Hydromorphone is available in parenteral, rectal, subcutaneous, and oral formulations, and also can be administered via epidural or intrathecal injection.
 Hydromorphone also has been administered via nebulization to treat shortness of breath, but it is not used as a route for pain control due to low bioavailability.
 Transdermal delivery systems are also under consideration to induce local skin analgesia.

 Concentrated aqueous solutions of hydromorphone hydrochloride have a visibly different refractive index from pure water, isotonic 9‰ (0·9 per cent) saline and the like, especially when stored in clear ampoules and phials may acquire a slight clear amber discolouration upon exposure to light; this reportedly has no effect on the potency of the solution, but 14-dihydromorphinones such as hydromorphone, oxymorphone, and relatives come with instructions to protect from light.
 Ampoules of solution which have developed a precipitate should be discarded.

 Battery-powered intrathecal drug delivery systems are implanted for chronic pain when other options are ruled out, such as surgery and traditional pharmacotherapy, provided that the patient is considered a suitable fit in terms of any contraindications, both physiological and psychological.

 An extended-release (once-daily) version of hydromorphone is available in the United States.
 Previously, an extended-release version of hydromorphone, Palladone, was available before being voluntarily withdrawn from the market after a July 2005 FDA advisory warned of a high overdose potential when taken with alcohol.
-As of March 2010, it is still available in the United Kingdom under the brand name Palladone SR, Nepal under the brand name Opidol, and in most other European countries.
+As of March 2010, it is still available in the United Kingdom under the brand name Palladone SR, Nepal under the brand name Opidol, and in most other European countries, In Canada, prescription continuous release hydromorphone is available as both brand name (Hydromorph Contin) and generic formulations (Apo-Hydromorphone CR).

 Pharmacokinetics

 The chemical modification of the morphine molecule to hydromorphone results in higher lipid solubility and greater ability to cross the blood–brain barrier to produce more rapid and complete central nervous system penetration.
 On a per milligram basis, hydromorphone is considered to be five times as potent as morphine; although the conversion ratio may vary from 4–8 times, five times is in typical clinical usage.
-The development of tolerance also may vary among individuals.

 Patients with renal abnormalities must exercise caution when dosing hydromorphone.
 In those with renal impairment, the half-life of hydromorphone may increase to as much as 40 hours.
 The typical half-life of intravenous hydromorphone is 2.3 hours.
 Peak plasma levels usually occur between 30 and 60 minutes after oral dosing.

 The onset of action for hydromorphone administered intravenously is less than 5 minutes and within 30 minutes of oral administration (immediate release).